LexSav7/Elevator/README.md

 Explanation of the console output:

 Left column displays current (CF) and destination (DF) floor of the elevator.

 Central column displays passengers in the elevator.

-Each passenger displayd in the format "x : y", where:
+Each passenger displayed in the format "X : Y", where
-    x is the floor on which passenger where picked up, y is the destination floor of the passenger.
+    X is the floor on which passenger where picked up, Y is the destination floor of the passenger.

 Rigth column displays how many passengers on the floor want to go up and how many want to go down.
 Also it displays how many of the passengers where let in the elevator and how many where let out.